qcr/code-templates/.shared/README.md

 ## Acknowledgments

-To use PACKAGE_NAME, we just act that you cite our paper
+To use PACKAGE_NAME, we just ask that you cite our paper

 TODO insert ```bibtex code block for research associated with your package